How to Apply Eyeshadow

 What eyeshadow palettes are best for my eye colour?

-When searching for the best eyeshadow palettes for your eye colour, remember it's important to have fun experimenting with different shades to see which suit your skin tone and your personal style.
+When searching for the best eyeshadow palettes for your eye colour, remember it's important to have fun experimenting with different shades to see which suits your skin tone and your style.
 We recommend blue eyes try orange hues with anything gold to make your light eyes pop.
 For brown eyes, we recommend purple tones with teal and copper accents for something fun and flirty.
 And for hazel eyes why not try washes of greens and plums to make your peepers stand out?

 Here at Cosmetify, we have a range of some of the best eyeshadow palettes for every eye colour.
 Take a look at must-have palettes from the best in the biz, including Lime Crime, Too Faced, Morphe and more.